 This AQA Literature Specification 'B' course is assessed through final examinations and coursework at the end of Year 13.
-(There will be internal examinations at the end of Year 12 to assess progress.)
+There will be internal examinations at the end of Year 12 and mock tests in Yr 13 to assess progress.

 English Literature is an extremely rewarding subject for study at Advanced level and beyond!
 The qualification gives an excellent introduction to all aspects of the subject and has proven to be very popular with students.